saleel/stable/README.md

 - Implement the DAO functionality - proposal and voting features.
 Currently the `owner` of the contract is one address, but the ownership can be transferred to the DAO.
 - The contract to derive the price of SZR from an oracle.
 It is currently simulated (based on supply) in the contract as the token is not traded on any exchange.
 - `subgraph` to also index the price submissions made through IPFS.
+- Implement a better logic to select one/few winners from price submissions.
+Currently all submissions which equal aggregated price is decided as winner.
 - A lot of these would depend on the direction of this project.

 <br />